 Looking After Your Loved One

 A seizure is usually a one-time occurrence, however, there are times when seizures can occur on a regular basis.
 If your loved one has had two or more unprovoked seizures, they may have been diagnosed with epilepsy or another seizure disorder.
-Please make sure to contact us to discuss options for our seizure disorder care.
+Please make sure to contact us at our Florence or Marion, South Carolina locations to discuss options for our seizure disorder care.

 What Causes Seizures?